Pure perimeter laws for Wilson lines observables: Introduction

 \section{Introduction}

-Lattice gauge theories are a family of spin models defined on the edges of a hypercubic lattice with interaction between edges in the boundary of some common plaquette.
+Lattice gauge theories are a family of spin models defined on the edges of hypercubic lattices with interaction between edges in the boundary of some common plaquette.
 The lattice Higgs model is a lattice gauge theory coupled to an external field that is a simple model of a Higgs field.
-In the fixed length limit of this model, the model is described by the Hamiltonian
+In the simplest case, the model is described by the Hamiltonian